andreaaazo/django-beginner-book/README.md

 <br />

 ## Introduction
-Django is an open source python web framework used to handle various connections to the DBMS, extract/insert data, and manage the requests.
+Django is an open source python web framework used to handle various connections to the DataBase, extract/insert data, manage the requests and a lot of features.
 It's popularity is due to its friendliness to beginners and professionals.

 Django it's the #7 most popular web framework, and it's so robust to be used by the largest websites in the world: Instagram, Bitbucket, Pinterest.